tomas-rojo/apisix-keycloak/README.md

 There will be some issues during installation.
 The way I found to solve it is to delete the ingress-controller pod and then delete the dashboard pod until I see all the pods healthy

-After I can install keycloak
+After we have apisix up and running, we can install Keycloak

 ```
 kubectl apply -f keycloak.yaml